 |---|---|---|---|---|

-Some papers involve attendance at residential schools held on-campus or at other locations, or in-person exams.
-To see which papers may involve attendance at a residential school or in-person exam you will need to check the list of distance learning papers available on the website or contact the programme administrator for details.
+Some papers involve attendance at on-campus or off-site residential schools, or in-person examinations.
+Residential schools typically run for two to five days.
+To check whether a paper includes a residential school or requires in-person attendance, review the list of distance learning papers on the website or contact the programme administrator for details.

-International students (excluding New Zealand citizens living abroad) enrolling with the University for the first time should make enquiries via the International Office where you will also find information about admission requirements and the application process.
-International students are only able to enrol for papers that do not have an in-person component to the paper.
+International students (excluding New Zealand citizens living abroad) enrolling with the University for the first time should make enquiries via the International Office, where you can also receive information about admission requirements and the application process.
+International students are only able to enrol in distance papers that do not have any in-person components in New Zealand.

 The University of Otago provides Microsoft Office 365 for students.